Newly-Built vs Pre-Owned House: Pros & Cons and which is the Best

 5. Community Amenities

-Many new housing developments are planned communities that come with amenities such as parks, playgrounds, swimming pools, gyms, and even schools.
+Many new housing developments are planned communities with amenities like parks, playgrounds, swimming pools, gyms, and even schools.

 These amenities are designed to enhance the quality of life for residents and create a sense of community.